pkivolowitz/asm_book/README.md

 ## For Whom Is This Book Intended?

-As mentioned, if you are already familiar with C (or languages descended from C), this book begins with what you already know.
+As mentioned, if you are already familiar with C (or languages descended from C such as C++), this book begins with what you already know.
 Later chapters dive more deeply into the corners and recesses of the ARM V8 ISA and are suitable for those wishing to master the rich instruction set of the 64 bit ARM processors.

 ## Can This Book Be Used In Courses Covering Assembly Language?